 Tredomo offers a Dose Monitoring device

 The COVID-19 pandemic accelerated the adoption of telemedicine by many governments, healthcare systems, clinicians, and patients.
 To tackle the pandemic, governments issued telemedicine guidelines to decongest healthcare facilities.
-This minimizes the load on facilities and reduces the use of personal protective equipment (PPE) as medical practitioners reach their patients via telecommunication.
-Moreover, telehealth services facilitate public health mitigation strategies by increasing social distancing.
+Telemedicine minimizes the load on facilities and reduces the use of personal protective equipment (PPE) as medical practitioners reach their patients via telecommunication.
+HealthTech startups are working on telehealth services that facilitate public health mitigation strategies by increasing social distancing.
 Telemedicine also aids to assist elderly people remotely, reduces bed space, and conserves clinical supplies.

 Ceiba develops a Tele-Intensive Care Unit (Tele-ICU) platform

 Ceiba, a Turkish startup, provides a tele-ICU platform.
 The platform offers a fully customizable proprietary dashboard, providing a snapshot of all ICU patients and beds to relay time-critical information demonstrating their need for care.
 The platform provides AI-based predictive alerts for sepsis, mortality, length of stay, early warning patient deterioration, acuity level scoring, automated doctor progress notes, and nurse notes.
 Moreover, the solution is easy to integrate with any electronic health record (EHR) platform.